 Alternatively, volunteers and interns doing projects in Rabat can undertake a short 14-hour or 30-hour course in Tamazight alongside their project.
 If you are volunteering in Morocco for at least twelve weeks you could complete a 60-hour Tamazight language course alongside your volunteer placement.

-For more information please go to our Language Plus placements.
+For more information please visit our Language Add-ons page.